 Practical Tips for Better Touch Experience

-• Clean your screen daily with a microfiber cloth
+• Clean your screen daily using a microfiber cloth

-• Use matte protectors for better control in gaming
+• Use matte protectors for better gaming control

-• Keep your hands dry for consistent performance
+• Keep your hands dry for consistent interaction

 • Replace old screen protectors regularly